AY2425S2-CS2103-W11-2/tp/docs/DeveloperGuide.md

 **Extensions**

-* 2a.
+* 1a.
 The name of the contact provided is an exact (case-insensitive) duplicate of a name already in the contact list
-   * 2a1.
+   * 1a1.
 AddressBook shows an error message.
    Use case ends.

-* 3a.
+* 1b.
 The name, email and/or phone number of the contact provided is invalid
-   * 3a1.
-AddressBook shows an error message.
+   * 1bAddressBook shows an error message.
    Use case ends.